TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet-aftermath/README.md

     - I decreased noise over time within my implementation, but to not decrease noise is necessary in this project so I removed it in my implementation
     + I found out that decreasing noise also works
     ```
+    ```diff
     - I did not update the target networks at every steps, but this is necessary
+    + I found out that my update intervall of every 100th timestep also works.
+Reaching mean score of 0.5 takes more episodes.
+    ```
     - I also did update the target networks at different locations, but it is necessary to update them both at end of every agent's update loop
     - I did not use a new sample for every agent, I used the same one, but a new one is necessary
     ```diff